 I spent years working with these agencies to explain weaknesses and how to secure content as well learn about their products and the financial system from the inside.
 The information available to the tech literate was extremely valuable and payment for my services.
 They knew I had access, I had told them by email.

 Some of this valuable information was from well known rating agencies such as Fitch, S&P & Moody’s.
 It was like instantly going to the highest paid institutions of learning without passing a single exam.
-No teacher to spoon feed class sessions, no brakes, I could learn as fast as I wanted.
+No teacher to spoon fed class sessions, no brakes, I could learn as fast as I wanted.

 Even TLS security or URL automated encrypted session released in 1999 was not provisioned properly in most enterprises.
 The public in essence had access to corporate information from services that were setup for private inter agency knowledge-bases.
 Even mid 2000 for many enterprises it was unsecure data with simple URL scan, copy paste into a browser then download.